top of page

 source ~/.bash_profile

-• Verify that JAVA_HOME is set by running the command "echo $JAVA_HOME".
+• Verify that JAVA_HOME is set correctly by running:

 Windows

-• Enter "JAVA_HOME" as the variable name and the path to the Java installation as the variable value.
+• Enter JAVA_HOME as the variable name and provide the path to your Java installation as the variable value.

 echo %JAVA_HOME%